Grantees

 Classroom Hydroponics

-This hands-on 3rd grade project introduces students to the scientific method by comparing hydroponic and aquaponic systems through growing lettuce in the classroom.
+This hands-on 3rd grade PROPEL Achievement Grant project introduces students to the scientific method by comparing hydroponic and aquaponic systems through growing lettuce in the classroom.
 Students observe, measure, and analyze data while exploring plant biology, nutrition, and environmental science.
 The project promotes inclusion by inviting students to share their own food and growing traditions, builds critical thinking skills, and inspires curiosity about sustainability.
 A durable new system will ensure this engaging unit continues for years—helping students cultivate knowledge, creativity, and environmental stewardship.

 Ashley Wilcox, $100